 Parents must be actively engaged in their child’s education and responsible for supporting their child’s learning at home.

-Parents must support the goals of the school through their voice and are to volunteer .
+Parents must support the goals of the school through their voice and are encouraged to consider volunteer opportunities available at the school.
+For more information about ways to volunteer your time, please contact the main office.

-Parents are to attend at least 4 parent workshops each year.
+Parents are encouraged to attend at least 4 parent workshops each year.
 However, attendance is not required.

 Helping Your Child Succeed